 “Everyone is free to learn and take their time and walk it,” Starling exclaims.
 “Sometimes, it’s intimidating, coming off the beach with sandy feet.
 You feel like, Oh, I don’t want to go into the museum.
 But, on the Loop, whether you’re in tennis shoes and shorts, or in a bathing suit and flip-flops, you can enjoy the history of Wrightsville Beach.”

 In addition to illustrating different moments on the island, Loop Through History is a fundraiser for the museum.
 Families and individuals can sponsor a sign for a year.

 Starling and her family have seen changes on the island, too, such as Johnnie Mercer’s Fishing Pier (sign eight) going from wood to concrete.
 When Starling’s father was young, he would skip school and fish off the pier; the principal always knew where to find him.
-“That [story was] pretty funny,” Starling remembers.
+“That story is pretty funny,” Starling remembers.

-For more information on the Wrightsville Beach Museum and its many exhibits, or to sponsor one of its signs in Loop Through History, visit wbmuseumofhistory.com.
+For more information on the Wrightsville Beach Museum and its many exhibits, please visit in person!

 Sponsorships support the Wrightsville Beach Museum in many ways as we continue to preserve the past and network within the community to work on mutually beneficial projects.
 Become a sponsor of one to the twenty five individual signs around the 2.45 mile Loop highlighting important aspects of our history and development.
 Each sign has been carefully researched and paired with photographs illustrating what was once here.

 You may sponsor in your name, that of your business or to honor someone special.
 Be creative!
 Sponsorships are renewed annually and begin January 1 and run for a calendar year.
 You may purchase Sponsorships online or contact us to speak to someone in the office.